top of page

 Jakarta, World’s Densest City: Why It Matters for Investors

-Jakarta has earned a new title as the world’s most densely populated city in the World Urbanization Prospects 2025 published by the United Nations Department of Economic and Social Affairs (UN DESA).
-With an estimated population of nearly 42 million, the report goes beyond headline statistics and carries strategic implications for Indonesia’s economy.
+Jakarta has earned a new title as the world’s most densely populated city according to the World Urbanization Prospects 2025 published by the United Nations Department of Economic and Social Affairs (UN DESA).
+With an estimated population of nearly 42 million, this report goes beyond mere statistics.
+It carries strategic implications for Indonesia’s economy.

-For investors, Jakarta functions as a massive growth engine that rapidly absorbs innovation while creating a consistent demand cycle.
+For investors, Jakarta functions as a massive growth engine that rapidly absorbs innovation.
+It creates a consistent demand cycle.
 Household consumption continues to support multiple sectors.
 This “most densely populated city” status reshapes long-term demand assumptions, investment strategies, and expansion plans for many listed companies, particularly those with a strong presence in Jakarta.

 Pedestrian bridge at Jenderal Sudirman Street, Jakarta